sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distirbuted-colours.md

 values you'll need or changing step sizes at different stages in the sequence.

-Stepping this way around the hue of the HSL space gives these colours:
+Anyway, let's have a look.
+These colours step around the hue of the HSL
+space:

 <figure>
 <div class="example">